 Gwendolyn Ann Hill, originally from Iowa City, IA, earned her B.A. from Oregon State University, where she was awarded the Provost’s Prize for Poetry and the Academy of American Poets’ Prize, and her M.F.A. from the University of Arkansas, where she was awarded the Carolyn Walton Cole First Year Fellowship, the Lily Peter Fellowship, the James T. Whitehead Award, and the Harrison/Whitehead Founders’ Fellowship.

 In 2019, she developed and taught a Special Topics Composition class at the University of Arkansas, focused on Ecological Literacy—the applied, practiced, and situated skills, learning processes, and text used for reasoning about and making sense of the Earth.
-She has developed environmental writing workshops for the Osher Lifelong Learning Institute, the Northwest Arkansas Land Trust, Apple Seeds, Inc., Crystal Bridges Museum of American Art, and the Open Mouth Reading Series, for whom she also serves as Educational Director.
+She has developed and taught environmental writing workshops for the Osher Lifelong Learning Institute, the Northwest Arkansas Land Trust, Apple Seeds, Inc., Crystal Bridges Museum of American Art, and the Open Mouth Literary Center, for whom she also serves as Educational Director.

 Find her on Twitter @GMauroner and on Instagram @gwendolynmauroner.